BlockchainCommons/iOS-Bitcoin/README.md

 Within Xcode:

-* Wait for the required Swift Packages to resolve, then Build the `Bitcoin` target for an available platform.
+* Wait for the required Swift Packages to resolve
+* Build the `Bitcoin` target for an available platform.

 ## Unit Tests